 Mediums had no greater opponent than magician Harry Houdini, who denounced them as frauds.
 In fact, he had almost a secondary career debunking the methods of famous mediums during séances and performing their tricks as part of his stage show.
 He even asked his wife to help him show how mediums pull off certain tricks.

 In 1924, Houdini was part of a committee investigating Boston medium Mina "Margery" Crandon, the wife of a respected surgeon and Harvard faculty member.
-Crandon had entered herself in a contest of sorts, run by Scientific American, that offered a monetary prize to the medium able to produce a "visual psychic manifestation."
-Here, Houdini is shown in the "Margie Box," which was intended to limit the medium's physical movements within the séance room and contain her suspected manipulations; Houdini built the box himself.
+Crandon had entered herself into a contest of sorts, run by Scientific American, that offered a monetary prize to the medium able to produce a "visual psychic manifestation."
+Houdini built the "Margie Box," which was intended to limit the medium's physical movements within the séance room and contain her suspected manipulations; you can see her in the box here.
 The committee sat in on 20 séances, and the debate about Crandon's abilities lasted for a year, but ultimately, Scientific American opted not to award her the money.

 This photo, snapped September 10, 1931, shows medium Meurig Morris holding an onstage séance at the Fortune Theatre in London.
 Morris was more of a mental medium than a physical one: She would go into a trance and supposedly channel a spirit that called itself "Power."
 Her body would stiffen, and her voice changed from soprano to baritone.
 She would preach on philosophical and religious matters for up to 45 minutes at a time.
 You can check out Morris in action here.

 11. A Medium Caught in the Act // 1950